brynpickering/copier-template-tutorial/README.md

 pixi global install copier
 ```

-Once you have `copier` installed, create an IDE workspace with two separate directories.
-One should be the cloned repository.
-The other will be the destination for your new template-generated project.
-In VSCode, go to `File -> Add Folder to Workspace`.

->[!WARNING]
->Copier isn't designed to work with _local_ templates.
->When not testing, you should always generate projects from templates hosted in remote repositories.

 ## Usage

 You can either generate your templated project from your [local repository clone](#local-usage) or [directly from the remote repository](#direct-github-usage).